kushshrestha01/about-me/README.md

 About me.
-I am editing and adding to my guessing game as per the lab requirement.
+I am editing and adding codes to my guessing game as per the lab requirement.